braph-software/BRAPH-2/README.md

 ## Contribute to BRAPH 2.0

 BRAPH 2.0 is an open-source project, and contributions from the community are highly encouraged.
-Whether you want to report a bug, suggest a new feature, or contribute code improvements, your contributions are valuable and help make BRAPH 2.0 even better.
+Whether you want to report a bug, suggest a new feature, or contribute code improvements, your involvement is valuable and will help make BRAPH 2.0 even better.

 ### Bug Reports and Feature Requests

 If you encounter any issues or have ideas for new features, please submit detailed information for bug reports using the [Bug Report](../../issues/new?template=bug_report.md) template and clear descriptions for feature requests using the [Feature Request](../../issues/new?template=feature_request.md) template.
-Your contributions help us improve BRAPH 2.0 and make it even better.

 ### Code Contributions